Zackie Achmat: Allegations of sexual harassment cover up

 In 2018, Achmat was accused of intimidating women against speaking about sexual harassment while he was the chair of the board of Equal Education, specifically regarding allegations against Doron Isaacs.
 Achmat has denied the claims, while also publicly defending Isaacs, stating that he does not believe Isaacs is a sexual predator.
+Achmat denied threatening complainants but admitted that he had "spoken firmly to people who have spread rumours or allegations of sexual or other misconduct without evidence as fact or faith".
+Achmat has also boasted about being feared by people in South African civil society.
+In the same radio interview Achmat claimed that he had heard rumours that his interviewer had stolen money and suggested that one of Isaacs' accusers was not credible because she had been gang-raped as a volunteer.

-After receiving public criticism, Achmat joined calls for a public inquiry into Equal Education's handling of allegations of sexual misconduct in the organisation.
+Achmat joined calls for a public inquiry into Equal Education's handling of allegations of sexual misconduct in the organisation.
 Equal Education appointed retired judge Kathleen Satchwell to head an inquiry into the allegations.
 The Satchwell inquiry found that the allegations against Achmat and Isaacs were baseless.
+Judge Satchwell likened the accusations to the "gutter journalism" of the Apartheid era in which "untested propaganda could rule the roost”.

-However, one member of Satchwell's three person inquiry dissented on the basis that she wished to take into considerations the anonymous allegations that were initially rejected by Satchwell due to concerns regarding fairness.
-There were a total of 19 submissions done and verified through the Women's Legal Centre that were rejected by the commission.
+However, one member of Satchwell's three person inquiry, former United Nations' Special Rapporteur on Violence Against Women Rashida Manjoo, dissented on the basis that she wished to take into considerations the anonymous allegations that were rejected by Satchwell.
+There was a total of 19 anonymous submissions through the Women's Legal Centre that were rejected by the commission.

+In 2020 Achmat became a director of Karoo Biosciences, which was a company established by Doron Isaacs.

 Personal life

 Achmat was diagnosed HIV-positive in 1990.
 In 2005 he had a heart attack, which his doctor said was unlikely to be caused by his HIV-positive status or treatment.
 He recovered sufficiently to return to his activism work.

 On 5 January 2008, Achmat married his partner and fellow activist Dalli Weyers at a ceremony in the Cape Town suburb of Lakeside.
-The ceremony was attended by then Mayor Helen Zille and presided over by Supreme Court of Appeal judge Edwin Cameron.
+The ceremony was attended by then Mayor Helen Zille and presided over by his close friend Supreme Court of Appeal judge Edwin Cameron.
 The couple divorced amicably in June 2011.